 - PLAN!
 Plan what should happen and when by, who is responsible etc. Plan what needs to happen in the week/day before.
 Plan for the day and make sure everyone knows what they are doing and when… don’t just wing it.
 Oh, and book st. Johns first aid now… they are usually booked out 6-12 months in advance.
 Good luck!

-- Been there, done that too.
-It was quite daunting, but I spent a couple of weeks getting all the information ready to give to our small group of dedicated parents.
+- I spent a couple of weeks getting all the information ready to give to our small group of dedicated parents.
 First step is to create an organisational chart of duties such as Stall Coordinator, Donations Coordinator, Facilities/Equipment Coordinator, Volunteer Coordinator, Chairperson, Treasurer, Secretary, Rides Coordinator, Compliance Officer, Community Stall Coordinator, Raffle Organiser, etc if you get my drift and ask specific people to take on that role.
 If you can break it down into roles/responsibilities of that role to give them an idea and a head start, they should be able to start without feeling overwhelmed.
 Create a flow chart with who works with who to get them to liaise with each other and start meetings every couple of weeks.
 Create structure.
 Ask each year level/pairs of classes to run a stall and request a parent to run it with a couple of others.
 Ask for help from every family to donate, volunteer on a stall, etc. but don’t worry about that just yet.
 Let us know if you want more info.
 I still have all my documents, manuals, notes, forms, etc.

 - Create a timeline.
 It’s very important everybody is working on the same time frames and events happen in the correct order, without forgetting what needs to be done.